How Much is Wooden Flooring in 2025?

 The only drawback is that designs are pretty limited, considering oak features the same knot, band, and lined design, even if each is unique in placement.

-Oak costs between £42 and £110 per square metre, making it an incredibly affordable option.
+Oak supply costs range between £42 and £110 per square metre, making it an incredibly affordable option.

 Pros: